 NOTE: Program sites will determine eligibility, including risk assessment

-Screenings are done at contracted hospitals and health service provider sites listed below.
+Screenings are provided at contracted hospitals and health service provider sites listed on the Department of Public Health website at: https://portal.ct.gov/DPH/Comprehensive-Cancer/Comprehensive-Cancer/The-Connecticut-Breast-and-Cervical-Cancer-Early-Detection-Program

 MEDICAID COVERAGE GROUP PROGRAM DESCRIPTION: